mbudisic/pstuts-rag/BLOGPOST.md

     # )
     ```

-This way, we have two views of our data: one with tiny, timed sentences, and one with full texts ready for smart cutting into Kamradt Chunks.
+This way, we have two views of our data: one with tiny, timed sentences, and one with full texts ready for smart cutting into Kamradt chunks.

-**Step 2: Semantic Cutting (Making Kamradt Chunks) 🧠🔪**
+**Step 2: Semantic Cutting (Making Kamradt chunks) 🧠🔪**

 This part happens mostly in the `chunk_transcripts` function in `pstuts_rag/pstuts_rag/datastore.py` ([view on GitHub](https://github.com/mbudisic/pstuts-rag/blob/main/pstuts_rag/pstuts_rag/datastore.py)).